 We mainly satisfy our steel bars and ingots requirements with materials produced in our steelmaking facilities in Argentina, Italy, Mexico, Romania and the United States.
-We complement this internal supply with purchases of steel bars and ingots from third parties as required, and particularly for use in our seamless steel pipe facilities in Canada, the United States and Japan and to supplement production from our steel shop in Mexico.
+We complement this internal supply with purchases of steel bars and ingots from third parties as required, and particularly for use in our seamless steel pipe facilities in Canada and the United States and to supplement production from our steel shop in Mexico.

-In Canada, we mainly source our steel bars requirements from our integrated facilities in Argentina, Italy, Mexico and Romania.
+In Canada, we mainly source our steel bars requirements from our integrated facilities in Argentina, Italy, Mexico, Romania and United States.

-In Mexico, we source steel bars from Ternium's Mexican facilities under a one year agreement ending in March 2022, granting us the right to purchase approximately 180,000 tons of steel bars.
+In Mexico, we source additional steel bars from Ternium's Mexican facilities under a one-year agreement ending in April 2023, renewable for an additional year.
 Currently, the Company is assessing alternatives for sourcing these materials, including a renegotiation of the contract with Ternium.

-In the United States, with the acquisition of IPSCO in 2020, we own our first steel shop facility in Koppel, Pennsylvania.
-After certain investments completed in 2021, this facility provides steel bars to our Bay City and Ambridge mills.
-We also use steel bars produced in our integrated facilities in Romania, Italy and Mexico.
-These imports have been granted an exclusion from Section 232 tariffs.
+In the United States, following the acquisition of IPSCO in 2020, we own a steel shop facility in Koppel, Pennsylvania.
+After having completed certain investments in 2021, this facility provides part of the steel bars required by our Bay City and Ambridge mills.
+We also use steel bars produced in our integrated facilities in

+Romania, Italy and Mexico.
+These imports have been granted an exclusion from Section 232 tariffs, and we have recently received a one year exclusion for the import of steel bars from Argentina.
 Additionally, we have a contract in place with Nucor Steel to purchase a portion of the steel bar requirements in our Bay City mill.

-In Japan, we have a contract with JFE, our partner in NKKTubes for the supply of these materials.
-Our operations in Japan are substantially dependent on these contracts.
-In March 2020, JFE, informed Tenaris of its decision to permanently cease the operations of certain which provided these materials to NKKTubes in 2024.
-In November 2021, Tenaris and JFE agreed to terminate amicably their joint venture and liquidate NKKTubes.
-The preliminary agreement provides for the closure of NKKTubes' manufacturing operations by the end of June 2022.
-Tenaris and JFE are committed to ensure a continued supply of tubular material, including 13 Chrome alloy products to international customers after NKKTubes' closure, and Tenaris is advancing with the investments required to produce such materials in the rest of its industrial system.
-For further information on the termination of the NKKTubes joint venture, please refer to note 35 "Preliminary agreement to terminate NKKTubes joint venture" of our audited consolidated financial statements included in this annual report.
+In Japan, following the termination of our joint venture and the closure of the NKKTubes plant, JFE agreed to provide us with 13 Chrome alloy products for two years, while we advance with the investments required to produce such materials in the rest of our industrial system.
+For further information on the termination of the NKKTubes joint venture, please refer to note 35 "Other relevant information - Agreement to terminate NKKTubes joint venture" of our audited consolidated financial statements included in this annual report.